-Whether you have a passion for a well-brewed pot of the stuff or simply opt for a steaming cuppa when you’ve taken your coffee addiction too far (hello, afternoon eye twitch), there’s no excuse for drinking subpar tea.
+Whether you have a passion for a well-brewed pot of the stuff or want a break from your coffee addiction (hello, afternoon eye twitch), there’s no excuse for drinking subpar tea.
 In fact, a mug of tea that’s too weak, too bitter or otherwise uninspired is a worse fate than, well, drinking hot water with a bad aftertaste.
-Fear not, friends—just drink in our roundup of the very best tea brands to cozy up with this year and you’ll never suffer such a hot beverage bummer again.
+Fear not, friends—just drink in our roundup of the 20 best tea brands and you’ll never suffer such a hot beverage bummer again.

 Best Green Tea Brands